Fix iPhone 17 Connected to Wi-Fi but Internet Not Working iOS 26 Update

 Solution 9: Change Modem Security Settings

-If the iPhone is not connecting to the Wi-Fi network, remove all the securities from the Wi-Fi network and change it.
+If the iPhone is not connecting to the Wi-Fi network, remove all the security settings from the Wi-Fi network and change it.
 Normally, Apple suggests we go for WPA2 Personal (AES) security.
 You might be using the WPA/WPA2 Mode, so switch the security settings.
 Ask the service provider to know how to change modem security settings.

 Solution 10: Use Google DNS